imagekitio/docs-keep-a-changelog/media-library/overview/asset-versioning.md

 # Asset versioning

+Versioning in ImageKit keeps multiple variants of an asset.
+It allows you to preserve, retrieve, and restore every version of any asset object stored in your media library.
+As a result, you can recover more quickly from both unintended user actions and application failures with versioning.

+If ImageKit receives multiple upload requests for the same asset with the same name and location, it creates a new version.

+{% hint style="info" %}
+**Paid plan only**\
+Versioning is enabled on all accounts on any pricing plan.
+All current plus previous versions of an asset count towards your total storage usage.
+{% endhint %}

-ImageKit's media library allows you to maintain and manage multiple versions of an asset.
-These actions can be performed from the dashboard and programmatically via the APIs.
+The following actions can be performed from the dashboard and programmatically via the APIs:

-You can-
 1. Create a new file version by uploading a file with the same name and location as an existing file.
-Using [Remove.bg extension](../../extensions/background-removal.md) creates a new version of the file.
+This can be done by using upload API or using [Remove.bg extension](../../extensions/background-removal.md) which uploads a new file with background removed.
 2. Restore the file to a previous version.
 3. Delete any non-current file version.
 4. Get any file version's detail.